Horn of Africa Organization for Indigenous People (HOA-OIP)

 7. Water Sanitation and Hygiene:

-HOA-OIP supports sustainable livelihoods for indigenous communities by promoting access to clean water, supporting sustainable agriculture and pastoralism, and promoting income-generating activities.
+Supporting sustainable livelihoods for local communities by promoting access to clean water, supporting sustainable agriculture and pastoralism, and promoting income-generating activities.
 This includes building water infrastructure, providing training on sustainable farming practices, and supporting the development of local markets.

 OUR PARTNERS